Surety Bonding Capacity Increase Process for Contractors: California Public Works – BudgetBonds

 Obligee: The project owner or public agency benefiting from the bond’s protection.

-This arrangement ensures that if the contractor fails, the surety steps in—either by hiring another contractor to finish the job, or by compensating the owner for the loss.
+This arrangement ensures that if the contractor fails, the surety company steps in—either by hiring another contractor to finish the job, or by compensating the owner for the loss.

 The Role of Surety Bonds in Reducing Project Risk